-The footy season is now underway for players, coaches, and supporters.
-Whilst they may not be at the top of your mind, it is also off and running for the umpires!
-So, what are the nutrition needs of umpires and if you’re an umpire, what should you eat?
+Whilst they may not be at the top of your mind, footy season is also a demanding time for the umpires.
+So what are the nutrition needs of umpires and if you’re an umpire, what should you eat?

-As an AFL Boundary Umpire over the past 10years, as well as an Accredited Sports Dietitian, I will be sharing my knowledge on how to optimise your performance as an umpire.
-I hope to pass on my unique knowledge from the other side of the boundary line!
+As an AFL Boundary Umpire over the past 10 years, as well as an Accredited Sports Dietitian, I will be sharing how to optimise your performance as an umpire and passing on my unique knowledge from the other side of the boundary line!

 - Decreased coordination